bobiverse/findthese/README.md

 # `findthese`

 Check URL for files from given source folder.
-Like `dirb` or `gobuster` but we know what we looking for.
+Like `dirb` or `gobuster` but we know what we are looking for.
 ```bash
 findthese --src ../framework --url https://framework.xx/
 ```